nicklalone/IGME-689---Assembly_6502/05 - Player Input/01 - Making Movement Happen.md

 So now we got a sprite on screen, let's think about moving it!
 How do...we do that?

 # Two's Compliment
-Two's complement and the way the 2600 affords for its expression is how you represent the numbners  0 to 255 as -128 to +127.
+Two's complement and the way the 2600 affords for its expression is how you represent the numbers  0 to 255 as -128 to +127.
 We need negative numbers for things like movement schema and for other reasons we'll get to as time allows.

 Now, the numbers 0->127 are represented the same way in binary / hex.
 So, if you only need to deal with positive numbers then there is not much of a space to get confused.
 Where problems begin is with negative numbers.
 This is weird!!!
 I know I say this a lot in this class.